 Cons

-Not made specifically for Bengals
+Not specifically for Bengals

 Buyer’s Guide: Choosing the Best Cat Food for Bengal Cats